By: Vincent Totino

-Read Time: 4 min.
+Read Time: 7 min.

 Getting everything you need from your mobile network?

-Buying a new smartphone sounds easy: Pick a device, grab a protective case, and you're good to go.
+Buying a new smartphone sounds easy: pick a device, grab a protective case, and you're good to go.
 In reality, there's a bit more to it.
 Before deciding which phone to buy, you'll need to choose a mobile carrier-which, confusingly, isn't the same thing as a mobile network.
-So what is a mobile carrier and how do you choose the right one for your needs?
+So, what is a mobile carrier, and how do you choose the right one for your needs?

-Optimum Mobile is here to help.
 Read on to understand the differences between mobile carriers and mobile networks, how to choose a network carrier, and discover the meanings behind some other common wireless lingo that you should know before purchasing a new phone.

 There are several major wireless carriers in the United States.
 The most well-known (and widely used) include: